 Challenges

-- Several ups and downs on the way though nothing steep nor long.
+- Several ups and downs on the way but nothing very steep or long.

 Places to stay in O Pedrouzo